ER Diagram Symbols and Meaning

 Try building your own ERD today.
 With Lucidchart, drawing a professional-looking ER diagram is fast, easy, and completely free.

-Before you look at specific symbols, it's important to understand the various levels of ERDs.
+Before you look at specific symbols, it's important to understand the basics of ER diagrams.
 There are several ways to model entity-relationship diagrams.
 The most high-level type is a conceptual data model; the next highest is the logical data model, and the lowest-level (and therefore most detailed) type is the physical data model.
 Consult the chart below to see which elements are covered in each data model.

 CONCEPTUAL DATA MODEL